Lauren-Mercedes/language-click/README.md

 Initially the local storage showed the language value as undefined.
 The local storage setItem was working as it stored a value whenever a language was selected.
 The undefined value was caused by the event listener being attached to all the buttons via the div container.
 The issue was resolved by implementing a for each loop to the buttons so that they each had an individual event listener to deploy the setItem function.

+### Language Defaulting to Spanish

+Every language returned a spanish question set, the levels came back correctly but the question set was defaulting to Spanish.
+This was caused by a syntax error on the switch case, with the switch checking language, level it was only checking level as it was not defined for both to be checked together.
+Resolved by changing to switch language + level.

 ## Credits

 All content and code was written by the developer.